Top 10 Most Famous Paintings by John Singer Sargent

 Gretchen Osgood Warren, was a prominent poet and she posed with her eldest daughter at Isabella Stewart Gardner’s Fenway Court in Boston; where Sargent had set up a temporary studio.

 Mrs. Carl Meyer and her Children by John Singer Sargent

-This is a portrait of Adèle Meyer (née Levis) with her daughter Elsie Charlotte and child Frank Cecil.
-Her better half, an investor, was the outside emissary of the Rothschilds and executive of De Beers.
-The theatrical structure of the painting, with its plunging point of view, maybe reflects Mrs. Meyer's own obsession for theater and drama.
-By utilizing studio props, including the wood paneling and Louis XV couch, Sargent made a picture of lavishness and proud riches mirroring the status of Adèle Meyer in the public eye.
+This is a portrait of Meyer (née Levis) with her daughter Elsie Charlotte and her son Frank Cecil.
+The theatrical structure of the painting with its plunging point of view, reflects Mrs. Meyer's own obsession with theater and drama.

 Check out these Famous Artists who have shaped the art world!